quan-vu/php-advanced/oop_codeholic/README.md

 - Method 's signature must be the same.
 - Visibility of methods must be same or less retricted.
 - Object can not be created from the abstract class (important).

+## Interface

+An Interface is provided so you can describe a set of functions and then hide the final implementation of those function in implementing class.

+This allows you to change the IMPLEMENTATION of those functions without changing how you use it.